resolve109/study-aws-sa/aws-study-guide.md

   - Can set retention periods (e.g., 365 days) to meet regulatory requirements
   - Ideal for medical data, financial records, and other information requiring immutability
   - Ensures regulatory compliance for data that cannot be modified or deleted
+- **Restricting Bucket Access to VPC**:
+  - You can configure an S3 VPC Gateway Endpoint and apply a bucket policy restricting access to only your VPC or VPC endpoint
+  - This ensures all traffic stays within AWS without traversing the public internet
+  - Commonly uses conditions such as `"aws:SourceVpc"` or `"aws:SourceVpce"` in the bucket policy

 ### Amazon FSx
 - **FSx for NetApp ONTAP**: